Facts About Mammals

 • Mammals all have sweat glands, three middle ear bones (which are used for hearing) and hair.

 • Nearly all mammals are warm blooded (endothermic).
 This means they must eat more food to stay warm!
-The naked mole rat and birds are mammals that are cold blooded.
+The naked mole rat is a mammal that are cold blooded.

-• Most mammals give birth to live young, but some lay eggs (birds, for example).
+• Most mammals give birth to live young, but some lay eggs (the platypus, for example).

 • All mammals possess a unique area of the brain that no other animals have- a neocortex.